-At times, including a company's self-selected peer may push the subject company away from the median, or lead to an overrepresentation of that industry within the final peer group.
-In these cases the company's self-selected peer may not be included.
-In addition, if a company's self-selected peer is the only peer company in its 6- and 8- digit GICS category, that industry grouping will not be utilized in the peer selection process (since the company may have selected that peer solely due to geographic proximity, for example).
+- The company's own 8-digit GICS category - Maintaining the subject company size at or near the median of its peer group - Maintaining the approximate distribution of GICS industry codes as reflected in the company's self-selected peer group peer may not be included.
+In addition, if a company's self-selected peer is the only peer company in its 6- and 8digit GICS category, that industry grouping will not be utilized in the peer selection process (since the company may have selected that peer solely due to geographic proximity, for example).